Exorcist: The Beginning: Plot

 Determined to learn more about the archaeological dig, Merrin asks to consult with the lead archaeologist, Monsieur Bession.
 Sarah tells Merrin that Bession went insane three weeks earlier and was transferred to a mental hospital in Nairobi.
 Merrin visits Bession's tent at the dig site and sees dozens of drawings of the same demon artifact the collector had asked Merrin to find.
-Merrin visits Bession, but when he enters his room, he discovers Bession has carved a Hooked Cross on his chest and is speaking in the voice of the sadistic SS commander who tormented Merrin during the war.
-Bession then slashes his own throat after saying he was "free".
+Merrin visits Bession, but when he enters his room, he discovers Bession has carved a swastika on his chest and is speaking in the voice of the sadistic SS commander who tormented Merrin during the war.
+Bession then slashes his own throat after saying he is "free".
 Father Gionetti, warden of the asylum, speculates that Bession was not possessed but rather "touched" by a demon, which drove him mad and eventually to suicide.
 Merrin is very skeptical, but before he returns to the dig site, Father Gionetti gives him the volume of Roman rituals to use in exorcism, although Merrin claims he will never use them.

 Upon returning to the village, strange events continue.
-A local boy is attacked and killed by hyenas that seem to continuously stalk the dig, night and day.
+A local boy is attacked and killed by hyenas that seem to continuously stalk the dig.
 His younger brother, Joseph, enters a fugue state after watching his brother get ripped to pieces.
-The local chief's wife gives birth to a stillborn baby who is covered in maggots and Jefferies, a man involved with the dig, gets attacked in the bar.
+The local chief's wife gives birth to a stillborn baby who is covered in maggots, and Jefferies gets attacked in the bar.
 Around the same time, Merrin discovers a passageway leading to a cave underneath the church that houses an ancient pagan temple with the statue of the demon Pazuzu.
 He also finds evidence that this temple was used to conduct human sacrifices.
 Upon his return, he sees the local tribe cremate the stillborn baby.
-This makes Merrin suspicious, because there are stories of an epidemic that wiped out an entire village in the valley 50 years earlier.
-He had been told that the dead were buried in a graveyard just outside the valley.
+This makes Merrin suspicious because there are stories of an epidemic that wiped out an entire village in the valley 50 years earlier.
+He had been told that the dead were buried, not cremated, in a graveyard just outside the valley.
 When he digs up the graves of the supposed victims of this plague, they are empty.